As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 How to make Homemade Croutons

 Making homemade croutons is actually pretty simple!
-Once you have made your gluten free English muffin, you just need to cut it up into cubes the size of your choice, add the seasonings and butter, cover everything in it and toast it for a few minutes!
+It's similar to how you make low-carb tortillas and bread.
+Once you have made your gluten-free English muffin, you just need to cut it up into cubes the size of your choice, add the seasonings and butter, cover everything in it and toast it for a few minutes!

 You can season these homemade croutons with any combination of spices you want!
 For this homemade croutons recipe, I used some butter, garlic, parsley and parmesan.
 You can alternate between different oils like olive oil or coconut oil if you wish to do a dairy free version.